Course Listing for Sophia Program

 MATH 131 Calculus I4

-MATH 133 Theory and Application of Calculus4
+MATH 133 Theory & Application of Calculus4

 LO2: Cognitive and Communicative Skills